berat-552/task-management-api/README.md

 #### Logout

 - `POST /api/users/logout`: Blacklists the JWT token, preventing the user from using the same JWT for login again.
 Requires user to login again.
+Requires the JWT to be attached as authorization in the Headers.